Shimonzu/Ultralinks/README.md

 ###Process and Recommendations
 I used a number of classification models to predict whether customers would churn or not.
 The model that generated the highest true positive rate was a gradient boosted decision tree.
 From that model, I extracted the feature importances and made actionable recommendations that will reduce churn.
-Here is a link to my code:
+Click on the Ultralink_Code file to see my code:

 These recommendations are binned into three different categories that represent the times which Ultralinks is able to communicate with their customers: